alexzzkk/mbd-bl-bidw/README.md

 Yes, check [MySQL Workbench Manual](https://dev.mysql.com/doc/workbench/en/).

+### Any book for SQL?

+  - SQL notes for professionals: https://goalkicker.com/SQLBook/

 ### How can I have this repository?

 Fork it using [github](https://www.github.com) and [github desktop](https://www.desktop.github.com).
 Are you interested in how Github works?
 Start [here](https://guides.github.com/activities/hello-world/).